google/dspl/docs/dspl2-spec.md

 }
 ```

-For examples with footnotes, see section, “[Footnotes - Examples - Using Footnotes](#using-footnotes)”.
+For examples with annotations, see section, “[Annotations - Examples - Using Annotations](#using-annotations)”.

-## Footnotes
+## Annotations

-Many statistical datasets use footnotes on values in observations to provide contextual explanations or methodological details.
-The footnotes appearing in a dataset can be defined using the StatisticalDataset’s footnote property, either as a URL to a CSV table or inline as JSON-LD objects.
-When footnotes are provided as a table, the data in the CSV table must follow these conventions:
+Many statistical datasets use annotations on values in observations to provide contextual explanations or methodological details.
+The annotations appearing in a dataset can be defined using the StatisticalDataset’s `annotation` property, either as a URL to a CSV table or inline as JSON-LD objects.
+When annotations are provided as a table, the data in the CSV table must follow these conventions:

 * The first row of the table is a header that contains the names of the columns
-* Each footnote corresponds to one row in the table.
-All possible values of the footnote list must appear in the table.
+* Each annotation corresponds to one row in the table.
+All possible values of the annotation list must appear in the table.
-* The first column is called "codeValue", and contains the code value by which to refer to each footnote
+* The first column is called "codeValue", and contains the code value by which to refer to each annotation
 * Each subsequent column has the name of the property it represents, e.g., "name", "description"
     * If the values are in a specific language, the code of the language should be used as a suffix, e.g., "name@en", "description@en"

-References to footnotes appear as footnote values on MeasureValue instances.
+References to annotations appear as annotation values on MeasureValue instances.
 If these were provided in a CSV table for a slice,

-* The name of a column corresponding to a footnote for a measure starts with that measure’s column name, followed by the asterisk character ‘*’.
-Cells should have a value of the footnote’s code.
-Multiple footnote codes can be separated by semicolon characters ‘;’.
-If there are no footnotes for a measure, the footnote column may be omitted.
+* The name of a column corresponding to an annotation for a measure starts with that measure’s column name, followed by the asterisk character ‘*’.
+Cells should have a value of the annotation’s code.
+Multiple annotation codes can be separated by semicolon characters ‘;’.
+If there are no annotations for a measure, the annotation column may be omitted.

 ### Examples

-#### Defining Footnotes
+#### Defining Annotations

-A footnotes CSV table might look like the one from the prior example:
+an annotations CSV table might look like the one from the prior example:

 ```
 codeValue,description@en